victoreronmosele/blog.victoreronmosele.com-backup/cktyhgeb906bzaks114hg547t.md

-## Mocking callbacks in Dart/Flutter Unit tests
+## Mocking callbacks in Dart/Flutter unit tests

 This article is a guide on how to mock callbacks functions and verify that the callback functions are called in Dart/Flutter unit tests.